equinor/webviz-config/examples/example-markdown.md

 <details>
   <summary>This is the title of some detailed information</summary>
-  Here is some more extended information, which can be extended/collapsed on demand.
+  Here is some more information, which can be extended/collapsed on demand.
 </details>

 #### An example table